TomasVotruba/tomasvotruba.com/resources/posts/2019/2019-06-24-do-you-use-php-codesniffer-and-php-cs-fixer-phpstorm-plugin-you-are-slow-and-expensive.md

 ---
 id: 215
-title: "Do you use PHP_CodeSniffer and PHP&nbsp;CS&nbsp;Fixer PHPStorm Plugin?
-You&nbsp;are&nbsp;Slow and Expensive"
+title: "Do you use PHP_CodeSniffer and PHP CS Fixer PHPStorm Plugin?
+You are Slow and Expensive"
 perex: |
     People keep asking me about IDE plugins [for Rector](https://www.reddit.com/r/phpstorm/comments/am1qzv/update_phpdoc_comment_action/efqpv8o) and Easy Coding Standard.
     Do you want it too?
 Do you use one for PHP_CodeSniffer of PHP CS Fixer?
 Have you ever thought about the benefits and costs of them?